justingreerbbi/wordpress-oauth-server/readme.txt

 = Is there support for this plugin?
 Can you help me? =

-You can visit our <a href="http://wp-oauth.com/forums/" title="WordPress OAuth Server">support forum</a> for support.
+You can visit our https://wp-oauth.com/account/submit-ticket/ to open up a support request directly with developers.

 = Can you set this up for me on my current website? =